yongenportkey/portkey-workshop-contracts-demo/docs/smart-contract.md

 ```

-Replace `HelloWorldState.cs` by following codes, these heighlighted lines of code will create a storage space for Character and Initialized, import and encapsulate ACS6 reference state.
+Replace `HelloWorldState.cs` by following codes, these heighlighted lines of code will create states for Initialized and Character, import and encapsulate ACS6 reference state.

 ```csharp copy
 using AElf.Sdk.CSharp.State;